awslabs/aws-encryption-sdk-specification/changes/2020-06-04_how-to-fail-with-keyrings/change.md

   using one or more decryption artifacts.

 - **creating the decryption artifact** :
-  The process of creating a decryption artifact intended for a component with a specific decryption contract.
+  The process of creating one or more decryption artifacts intended for a component with a specific decryption contract.

 - **fulfilling the decryption contract** :